waynetee/tp/docs/UserGuide.md

 If you fit the descriptions below, then PropertyWhiz will suit you well.

 1. Do you face difficulties *managing client information on pen and paper*?
 With PropertyWhiz, the data you need will always be at your fingertips.
-2. Do you fumble with *the complexities of general purpose software like Microsoft Excel*?
+2. Do you fumble with *the complexities of general-purpose software like Microsoft Excel*?
 PropertyWhiz has a simple yet powerful set of commands purpose-built for you.
 With a [Command Line Interface (CLI)](#glossary), PropertyWhiz helps you complete your tasks even more efficiently.

 ### Purpose of this guide

 This guide will gently introduce you to the various features offered by PropertyWhiz.
 Use this guide as a tutorial to get started with PropertyWhiz.
 When you are proficient, you can still refer back to this document as a reference sheet.

 This guide is:
-* A summary of all the *features* offered by PropertyWhiz, and provides a high level overview on how they operate.
+* A summary of all the *features* offered by PropertyWhiz, and provides a high-level overview on how they operate.
-* A overview of what *user input* is considered as valid so you can quickly get started with PropertyWhiz.
+* An overview of what *user input* is considered as valid so you can quickly get started with PropertyWhiz.

 This guide is **not**
 * an exhaustive case study of all possible ways of using PropertyWhiz's features.